ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/k8s-storage-tests.md

 # Storage Validation Tool for IBM Cloud Paks

-This tutorial uses ansible playbooks to validate file and block storage for Cloud Pak for Data and its services: <https://github.com/IBM/k8s-storage-tests>.
+In this step, we'll use ansible playbooks to validate file and block storage for Cloud Pak for Data and its services: <https://github.com/IBM/k8s-storage-tests>.

 ## Running the Tests